Explained: What are Smart Contracts and Their Applications

 Public data can be stored on Blockchain and with the help of Smart Contract, the information can be sent to the parties asking for them, keeping the data owner in the loop.

-- Product Provenance – Enable chain-of-custody for the products in the supply chain in which party in custody can log evidence about the product.
+- Product Provenance – It is used to issue port payments after custody change for the bills of lading is made.
+Also, it enables chain-of-custody for the products in the supply chain in which the party in custody can log evidence about the product.

-So these were the pros and instances where having a Smart Contract make sense, now let us hit on the area which throws a light on the limitations of the concept – ones which are rarely talked about.
+So, considering the same, let’s hit on the area which throws a light on the limitations of the Smart contract concept – one which are rarely talked about.

 What Smart Contracts Does Not Promise To Do

 1. Ease of Correction

 Being a Blockchain element, Smart Contracts come with the same benefit of Immutability as Blockchain.
 While this immutability set standards in terms of security, there are a few limitations that come tagged along as well.

 Since they are nearly impossible to change, even the slightest error in code can turn out to be expensive and time-consuming to correct once the smart contract is deployed to execute.

 Note: One solution that blockchain developers follow to correct this is De-facto mutability.
 Although the code is – in a number of terms – immutable, developers follow the de-facto mutability principle by having segments of code in other contracts, and having the address of which contracts to call stored in the modifiable storage.

 Unclarity when it comes to ‘implied covenant of good faith and fair dealing’.
 In the US Law, there is a concept of Good faith, which states that the parties will deal with each other fairly and won’t rob each other off from getting the benefits of the contract.